Retropaint/skelform_dev_docs/src/constructing_armature.md

 ### Constraints

-For simplicity, the editor provides only 2 constraint types: clockwise and counter-clockwise.
+There are 2 constraint types:

+- Clockwise
+- Counter-Clockwise

 During the forward-reaching step, for each bone:

 1. Get angle of line from root to target[^1]
 2. Get angle of line from current and previous bone
 3. Get their difference (2nd - 1st), which gives the bone's 'local' angle
-4. Check if this local angle satisfies the constraint.
+4. Check if local angle satisfies constraint.
 If it does, do nothing
-5. If it's not satisfied, rotate the current bone against it's local angle twice
+5. Otherwise, rotate current bone against it's local angle twice

-The bone should now end up on the opposite side of where it would have been without constraints.

 The inverse kinematics pseudo-code marks where this should go with `[constraints]`.